Maazcodes/To-Do-List-Web-App/README.md

 Implementation of ModelForm and use of date and time widgets.

-A user can delete multiple tasks at a time.
+A user can select and delete multiple tasks at a time.